rust-lang/this-week-in-rust/draft/2021-04-14-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [rs-pbrt](https://crates.io/crates/rs_pbrt), a counterpart to the PBRT book's (3rd edition) C++ code.
+This week's crate is [dipa](https://docs.rs/dipa), a crate to derive delta-encoding for Rust data structures.

-Thanks to [Jan Walter](https://users.rust-lang.org/t/crate-of-the-week/2704/900) for the suggestion!
+Despite a lack of nominations, llogiq is very pleased with his choice.

 [Submit your suggestions and votes for next week][submit_crate]!